Fix Common Google Drive Issues on Computer/Mobile Phone

 Complaint to Google Support

-You can send feedback using the option with the same name under the Help settings of your Google account.
+You can easily provide feedback by selecting the “Send Feedback” option located within the Help settings of your Google account.

 send feedback

-A Google Drive specialist will shortly contact you with solutions.
+A dedicated Google Drive specialist will promptly reach out to you with tailored solutions.

 When There are Issues with Google Drive on Mobile Phone